 High Friction Surfacing

-HFS affords highway engineers with one of the most cost effective road safety solutions.
+HFS affords highway engineers one of the most cost-effective road safety solutions.
 Designed to reduce braking distances at critical locations, especially in wet conditions, HFS surfacing systems are proven to significantly reduce killed and seriously injured (KSI) accidents.

 HFS was originally developed by the London County Council, the Police and Shell in the 1960s in response to high rates of skid related collisions causing injury and death in London.
 The first HFS system was based on a 2 component bitumen extended epoxy binder and subsequently named ‘Shellgrip’.